 Upon closing, the Company entered into a transition services agreement ("TSA") with the buyer, pursuant to which the Company agreed to support the information technology ("IT"), human resources and benefits, tax and treasury functions of the Distribution business for six to twelve months.
 The buyer exercised the option to extend the support period for up to a maximum of an additional year for certain IT services.
-The buyer had the right to terminate individual services at any point over the renewal term and began to terminate certain services in 2020.
 During the third quarter of 2021, the TSA expired and all services were completed as of the end of the period.
-As such, there was no activity associated with the TSA in 2022.
+As such, there was no activity associated with the TSA in 2023 and 2022.
 Through the term of the TSA, the Company incurred \$18.9 million in costs and earned \$13.0 million in income associated with the TSA.
-The Company incurred \$1.7 million and \$12.5 million in costs associated with the TSA in 2021 and 2020, respectively, which was included in costs from transition services agreement on the Company's Consolidated Statement of Operations.
-The Company earned \$0.9 million and \$8.4 million in income associated with the TSA in 2021 and 2020, respectively, which was included in income from transition services agreement on the Company's Consolidated Statement of Operations.
+The Company incurred \$1.7 million in costs associated with the TSA in 2021, which was included in costs from transition services agreement on the Company's Consolidated Statement of Operations.
+The Company earned \$0.9 million in income associated with the TSA in 2021, which was included in income from transition services agreement on the Company's Consolidated Statement of Operations.

-Since the sale of the Distribution business, cash outflows from the Company to its former Distribution business totaled \$8.7 million through December 31, 2022, which primarily related to Distribution employee and employee-related costs incurred prior to the sale.
-For the year ended December 31, 2022, there were no cash flows from the Company to its former Distribution business.
-Cash outflows from the Company to its former Distribution business after the sale totaled \$0.6 million and \$0.3 million, for the years ended December 31, 2021 and December 31, 2020, respectively.
-Since the sale of the Distribution business, cash inflows from the Company's former Distribution business to the Company totaled \$19.4 million through December 31, 2022, which primarily related to cash received for services performed under the TSA and the \$5.2 million working capital adjustment settled in the first quarter of 2020.
-For the year ended December 31, 2022, cash inflows from the Company's former Distribution business were not material.
-Cash inflows from the Company's former Distribution business after the sale totaled \$2.0 million and \$13.3 million for the years ended December 31, 2021 and December 31, 2020, respectively.
+Since the sale of the Distribution business, cash outflows from the Company to its former Distribution business totaled \$8.7 million through December 31, 2023, which primarily related to Distribution employee and employee-related costs incurred prior to the sale.
+For the years ended December 31, 2023 and December 31, 2022, there were no cash flows from the Company to its former Distribution business.
+Cash outflows from the Company to its former Distribution business after the sale totaled \$0.6 million, for the year ended December 31, 2021.
+Since the sale of the Distribution business, cash inflows from the Company's former Distribution business to the Company totaled \$19.8 million through December 31, 2023.
+For the years ended December 31, 2023 and December 31, 2022, cash inflows from the Company's former Distribution business were not material.
+Cash inflows from the Company's former Distribution business after the sale totaled \$2.0 million for the year ended December 31, 2021.